Eating and shopping your way around the Gold Coast’s best restaurants and boutiques can be thirsty work.

 The Collective Rooftop | Palm Beach

-Gone are the days Palm Beach were a sleepy beachside suburb that you’d pass through enroute to the airport.
+Gone are the days Palm Beach was a sleepy beachside suburb that you’d pass through enroute to the airport.
 Thanks to vibing hangouts like The Collective and its so-hip-it-hurts rooftop bar, the 4221 is officially on the drinking map.
 The perfect time to visit?
 Magic hour, just as the sun dips behind the hinterland.
-Bliss.

 Baskk | Coolangatta